nenyeonyema/ecommerce-express-nodejs/README.md

 // assign
 complete the crud category and the product, add the validation, upload a product image

-Multer is a nodejs middleware used for uploading images npm install multer --save
+Multer and cloudinary is a nodejs middleware used for uploading images npm install multer --save

 EJS (Embedded Javascript) is a templating engine for nodejs.
 This engine helps to create an HTML page via templates with minimal code.